KeepSafe/dexcount-gradle-plugin/README.md

 - `teamCitySlug`: A string which, if specified, will be added to TeamCity stat names.
 Null by default.
 - `runOnEachPackage`: When false, does not run count method during package task.
 True by default.
 Synonym for `runOnEachAssemble`, which is deprecated.
 - `maxMethodCount`: When set, the build will fail when the APK/AAR has more methods than the max.
 0 by default.
+- `enabled`: When false, no build outputs will be counted.
+Defaults to true.

 ## Use with Jenkins Plot Plugin